Sarjuuk/aowow/README.md

 Q: Screenshot upload fails, because the file size is too large and/or the subdirectories are visible from the web!
 A: That's a web server configuration issue.
 If you are using Apache you may need to [enable the use of .htaccess](http://httpd.apache.org/docs/2.4/de/mod/core.html#allowoverride).
 Other servers require individual configuration.

+Q: An Item, Quest or NPC i added or edited can't be searched.
+Why?
+A: A search is only conducted against the currently used locale.
+You may have only edited the name field in the base table instead of adding multiple strings into the appropriate \*_locale tables.
+In this case searches in a non-english locale are run against an empty name field.

 ## Thanks

 @mix: for providing the php-script to parse .blp and .dbc into usable images and tables